thainamariani/OPLA-ArchStyles/README.md

 If you want to preserve aspects in addition to the architectural style given as parameter, then the boolean parameter *aspect* in the Experiment class must be true.
 Otherwise, such value must be *false*.
 If the architectural style given as parameter is *aspect*, this boolean value is unnecessary and ignored.

 After that, the architectural style informed is validate in the PLA.
 If it is not designed correctly, a message is showed as output.
+Otherwise, the PLA is optimized.